 The Investigation Committee may delegate such of its functions and powers to a sub-committee of its members as it may deem necessary and convenient11.
-In circumstances where a conflict arises between a member or members of the Investigation Committee and a Member, Authorised Firm, Affiliated Partner, Responsible Individual, or Student who is proposed to be the subject of an investigation by the said committee, the Chairman of the Committee may delegate such of functions and powers of the Investigation Committee to a sub-committee as it may deem necessary and convenient.
-Any sub-committee so formed shall, in the exercise of the functions and powers so delegated, conform to any directions that may be imposed on it by the Investigation Committee or the Chair of the Investigation Committee The quorum for meetings of any sub-committee of the Investigation Committee shall be three persons, so long as a majority of the attendance thereat consists of members who are not Members of the Institute.
-Member of a sub-Committee may be excused from participation in the activities of the Investigation Committee for the duration of the business of the sub-Committee.
+In circumstances where a conflict arises between a member or members of the Investigation Committee and a Member, Authorised Firm, Affiliated Partner, Responsible Individual, or Student who is proposed to be the subject of an investigation by the said committee, the Chairman of the Committee may delegate such of functions and powers of the Investigation Committee to a sub-committee as it may deem necessary and convenient Any sub-committee so formed shall, in the exercise of the functions and powers so delegated, conform to any directions that may be imposed on it by the Investigation Committee.
+The quorum for meetings of any sub-committee of the Investigation Committee shall be three persons, so long as a majority of the attendance thereat consists of members who are not Members of the Institute.